Home

 Welcome to the AIDS Activist History Project website!

 As a part of the AAHP, we have been learning about AIDS activists’ work in the Canadian context.
-We are interviewing social movement organizers who were active in the 1980s and 1990s in Halifax/Nova Scotia, Montreal, Ottawa, Toronto and Vancouver.
-We have also gathered ephemera from archives and from AIDS activists across Canada.
-So far, we have conducted over 60 interviews and recovered over 600 pieces of ephemera, which are (or will be!) available for display in our collection.
+We interviewed people who were active in collective groups the 1980s and 1990s in Halifax/Nova Scotia, Montreal, Ottawa, Toronto and Vancouver.
+We also gathered ephemera from archives and from AIDS activists across Canada.
+So far, we have conducted over 60 interviews and recovered over 600 pieces of ephemera, which are available for display in our collection.

-We also invite you to use our materials for your own research and thinking.
-Please feel free to use these materials for your own work, and, if so, please get in touch to share about your work.
+We invite you to use our materials for your own research and thinking.
+Please feel free to use these materials for your own work.
+If you use them, please get in touch with us to share about your work.
 We look forward to connecting with others, and to seeing traces of this project in others’ work.

 About the project

-The AIDS Activist History Project is hosted at Carleton University by Alexis Shotwell and a team of students; Gary Kinsman is the co-researcher.
-We’re working with the Canadian Lesbian and Gay Archives on documenting this history, in conjunction with AIDS activists across Canada.
-The project is supported by funding from the Social Sciences and Humanities Research Council (SSHRC).
+The AIDS Activist History Project is hosted at Carleton University by Alexis Shotwell with Gary Kinsman as the primary co-researcher.
+The project was supported by funding from the Social Sciences and Humanities Research Council (SSHRC).

 This project is hosted on unceded and unsurrendered Algonquin territory.
 As we document one part of the history of “Canada,” we acknowledge the genocidal and colonial context of this part of Turtle Island and honour the historical and ongoing resistance and resilience of Indigenous people here and elsewhere.